tim-rose/makeshift/README.md

 in the GNU make manual are implemented.
 Here's a brief list of some of them:

-* build --build all the things!
+* all, build --build all the things!
 * test --run tests
 * install, uninstall --install/remove artefacts to a standard location
 * clean, distclean --various cleanup tasks